Mobile Commerce, and Why It Matters.

 - Interactivity.
 E-commerce platforms are able to create dynamic experiences which allow the customer to decide the degree of information they need to acquire from a product before purchasing it.
 To some extent in the digital world, an e-commerce product page can be compared to a company's brand ambassador.
 A product page is structured to provide all of the necessary information to an interested customer and at the same time provide online support for any unforeseen query through online chat and customer support.

 - Personalisation.
 As mobile phones allow for data collection, companies are able to personalise each customer’s mobile experience based on collected data such as shopping preferences, previous seen articles and products, purchase history and more.
 This also allows creating a smoother ‘checkout’ process as companies are able to store credit card numbers, addresses for shipping and invoicing, along with other user preferences.

 - Localisation.
 In the case that customer data was not available we can still draw information for purchase preferences in other ways.
 Mobile data sourcing allows us to pull localised information such as weather, site-specific consumer behaviour and other community-sourced data.
 This allows companies to advise customers on the grounds of geographical information, for instance advising a user on where the closest point of contact can be found.

 All of these different elements, therefore, allow for marketing strategies which adopt the personas marketing framework.
 This approach provides with a large amount of information and creates shopping experiences that perfectly meet our customer’s needs.

+As opposed to simply 'next', or 'continue'.
+These last formats do not provide any information on what will happen as a consequence of us clicking a button.
 Moreover, it’s necessary to clarify how many stages the purchase process entails so that every single click informs customers of what they are doing and what will happen next.